-Do you have a friend who wakes up looking angelic before she even washes her face?
-How about one who lives off of donuts and never lifts more than her purse, but somehow maintains the body of a supermodel?
+Do you have a friend who’s so beautiful that sometimes you find yourself staring, admiring?
+How about one who lives off of donuts and never lifts more than her purse but somehow maintains the body of a supermodel?
 Maybe you have a friend who always gets what she wants, and everything seems to go her way.
-Perhaps you have a funny, charismatic friend who can light up a room and make even a stranger feel like they’ve been life-long friends.
-Have you ever admired your friend’s beauty, gifts, talents or life as a whole, and then suddenly felt like you got the short end of the stick?
-I have.
-I have at least one friend who easily fits into each category above.
+Or what about your funny, charismatic friend who lights up a room and makes even strangers feel like they’ve been life-long friends?

-Thankfully, I realized one day that my insecurities were growing into some things that were not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love most.
-And that realization broke my heart, but it also caused me to ponder over the dysfunction of it all.
+First, I realized that my insecurities were growing into some things that were not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love most.
+Comparison is a thief (they say its the thief of joy), and when I heard his knock, I let him right in.

-They say that comparison is the thief of joy, and in my case, the old saying proved true.
-Except, in this situation, comparison was stealing so much more from me than I even realized.

-Comparison was stealing my opportunity to genuinely celebrate with my friends over the good things in their lives.
-Comparison was causing me to be the type of friend that I wouldn’t want to have, and one that I certainly don’t want to be.
-I want to be a good friend, and I want to celebrate my friends well.
+Comparison stole my opportunity to genuinely celebrate with my friends over the good things in their lives because I wanted what they had and, frankly, was feeling sorry for myself.
+This caused me to be the type of friend I wouldn’t want to have, one that I certainly don’t want to be.

 They say that comparison is the thief of joy, and in this case the old saying proved true.
 Comparison was causing me to be the type of friend that I wouldn’t want to have.